Azure/carnegie-mop/README.md

 - **Dataset modality**: The modality of your dataset.
 It should be one of the following values:
     - `Text`: The dataset is a text dataset.
     - `Image`: The dataset is an image dataset.
+    - `ImageAndText`: The dataset is an image and text dataset.
+Each sample contains one text and one or more images.
 - **Team**: The team that owns the dataset. **It cannot be changed after the dataset is created.**
 - **Source type**: The source type of your dataset.
 It should be one of the following values:
     - `Blob`: The dataset is stored in a Azure Blob Container.